Dan Cox, backed by Trump, wins Maryland GOP governor primary - NewsBreak

 The Republican primary was viewed as a proxy battle between Trump and Hogan, who offered vastly different visions of the party’s future as they consider 2024 campaigns for the White House.
 Hogan, one of Trump’s most prominent GOP critics, urged the party to move on from his divisive brand of politics, while Trump spent much of his post-presidency lifting candidates who embrace his election lies.

-Democrats were likely giddy over Cox's win in the Republican primary.
-The Democratic Governors Association plowed more than $1 million behind an ad intended to boost Cox, seeing him as an easier opponent in November.
+Democrats, too, saw Cox as an easier opponent in a general election, with the Democratic National Committee plowing more than $1 million behind an ad intended to boost Cox in the Republican primary.

+One of those candidates is Cox, who organized busloads of protesters to Washington for the “Stop the Steal” rally that preceded the Jan.
+6 insurrection at the U.S. Capitol.
+Cox has also said President Joe Biden’s victory shouldn’t have been certified, called former Vice President Mike Pence a “traitor” and sought unsuccessfully to impeach Hogan for his pandemic policies.

+On the Democratic side, the leading candidates include Moore; Tom Perez, a former U.S. labor secretary and former Democratic Party chair, and longtime state Comptroller Peter Franchot.

-It could potentially take days, or even longer, to determine the winners in the most closely contested races, including the Democratic primary for governor.
-Maryland law prohibits counties from opening mail ballots until the Thursday after election day.
+It could take days, or even longer, to determine the winners in the most closely contested races.
+That’s because Maryland law prohibits counties from opening mail ballots until the Thursday after election day.

 In another top race Tuesday, Democratic Sen. Chris Van Hollen beat back a primary challenge just months after suffering a minor stroke.
 He is favored in November to win a second term.